P. N. Haksar: Personal life

-Haksar was born in 1913, in Gujranwala (now in Pakistan) in a Kashmiri Pandit family.
-He studied Sanskrit at home and obtained an M.Sc. from the University of Allahabad, Uttar Pradesh.
+Haksar was born in 1913, in Gujranwala (now in Punjab, Pakistan) in a Kashmiri Pandit family.
+He studied Sanskrit at home and obtained an M.Sc. from the University of Allahabad (now in Uttar Pradesh, India).
 He went on to study at the London School of Economics.
 Some critics observed a perceived alignment with Soviet ideology.
 As a student of Allahabad University, he was a resident of Mayo Hall and made frequent visits to the Anand Bhawan, the house of Motilal Nehru.
 Parmeshwar was a voracious reader of art history and connoisseur of paintings.
 During his interlude in London as a student, he was influenced by Fabian socialism and later became associated with Marxists.

+His daughter Nandita Haksar, is a human rights activist, advocate, and writer.

-During the latter years of his life, Haksar became associated with the Delhi Science Forum, initiatives on human rights, and opposition to neo-liberal policies and secularism.
+During the latter years of his life, Haksar became associated with the Delhi Science Forum, initiatives on human rights, and opposition to neoliberal policies and secularism.
 He lost his eyesight during the last 10 years of his life when the only pleasure he allowed himself was a weekly massage.
 Haksar died at the age of 85, on 25 November 1998.